 Dr. Whelan has been a principal investigator with research funding from NIH, and focuses on developing assessment methods and intervention approaches to support health and healing in attachment-caregiving interactions.
 He provides training courses in the Preschool Attachment Coding system, the Attachment Security Intervention for treatment of high-risk attachment-caregiving patterns, experiential courses for caregivers, and provides training to child welfare professionals.
 He has given invited lectures at national and international conferences, and has published articles and book chapters regarding attachment, development, and intervention.

-Somer George is an adjunct professor at James Madison University where she teaches a course about children with emotional and behavioral difficulties.
-She is also a graduate student, completing her Ph.D. in Counseling and Supervision.
+Somer George, Ph.D., is an adjunct professor at James Madison University where she teaches a course about children with emotional and behavioral difficulties.
+Dr. George earned her Ph.D. in Counseling and Supervision at JMU.
 Her special interest is in attachment theory and improving parent-child relationships.
-Somer works for Virginia Child and Family Attachment Center and Secure Child In-Home Program where she helps to provide comprehensive attachment assessments, intensive in-home therapy, and research-based parent courses.
+Somer works for Virginia Child and Family Attachment Center and Secure Child Program where she provides comprehensive attachment assessments, therapy, and research-based parent courses.
 Somer is passionate about advocating for children and families who have experienced trauma and loss by promoting healthy relationships that lead to healing and growth.

 Anne Stewart, Ph.
 D. is a Professor of Graduate Psychology at James Madison University.
 She teaches systems and family theory, play therapy, interprofessional ethics and practice and clinical supervision.
 Her research examines the quality of parent-child interactions and attachment-based interventions.